vudangRVC/meta-renesas-sst/meta-rzg2l/docs/recipes-docs/rzpi-docs/files/README.md

  - Only support for 48 Khz audio sampling rate family.
  - Audio capture does not work properly.
- - MIPI DSI interface is enabled without any display panel testing.

 ## Building
 Step 1: Prepare environment for building package